All Episodes

 And they started looking at the retail price for a Boeing 747 if, say, Japan Air was going to buy one.

-And I'm sitting here, it's it's amazing the number of people today who are willing to express their genuine new kind of stupidity.
+It's amazing the number of people today who are willing to express their genuine new kind of stupidity.

 Willing to express in public their total ignorance of things.

-It is it's almost an epidemic, if you ask me.
+It is, it's almost an epidemic, if you ask me.

 The number of people, entities, be it journalists, be it bloggers, be it anybody willing to broadcast their stupidity and ignorance.